Free Pet Food Bank

 Good samaritans help feral and community cats every day, and we are here to support them.
 Trap-Neuter-Vaccinate-Return is the humane and effective approach for stray and feral cats.
 Cats are humanely trapped and taken to a veterinarian to be neutered and vaccinated.
 After recovery, the cats are returned to their home—their outdoor colony.
 TNR stops the breeding cycle of cats and therefore improves their lives while preventing reproduction.
 Faithful Friends Community Veterinary Clinic is your TNR partner providing low-cost spay/neuter surgery, rabies vaccination, flea treatment, and ear tipping.
 We loan humane traps for a $50 refundable deposit and can show you how to use the trap.
 All community cats must be in humane traps covered by a sheet to reduce stress.
 All cats must be picked up the same day of surgery and recover in your predetermined recovery space.

-Walk-ins for spay/neuter of community (feral) cats are on Mondays, Tuesdays, and Thursdays:
+Walk-ins for spay/neuter of community (feral) cats are on Mondays and Wednesdays:

 Drop off 8:30 a.m.–9 a.m.